Infection occurs only when tissue is broken, enabling the bacteria to enter deeper tissues.

 Symptoms include chronic abdominal or pelvic pain, fever, weight loss, and vaginal bleeding and discharge.

-Usually, small, hard, sometimes painful swellings develop in the mouth and on the face, neck, or skin below the jaw (lumpy jaw).
+Usually, small, hard, sometimes painful swellings develop in the mouth and on the face, neck, or skin below the jaw (called lumpy jaw).
 These swellings may soften and discharge pus that contains small, round, yellowish granules.

 The infection may extend to the cheek, tongue, throat, salivary glands, skull, bones of the neck (cervical vertebrae) and face, brain, or the space within the tissues covering the brain (meninges).

 This form affects the chest (thorax).
 People have chronic chest pain and fever.
 They lose weight and cough, sometimes bringing up sputum.
-People probably become infected when they inhale fluids that contain bacteria from their mouth.
+People probably become infected when they inhale into their lungs fluids that contain bacteria.